sravan-s/url_shortner/README.md

 I am not looking to make large scale thing from system design interviews

-This is to learn ocaml + htmx ergonomic
+This is to learn ocaml ergonomic

 Probably, a server in SQLITE + small in memory cache will do :)